fawziabuhussin/ESPL/lab5/readme.md

 ## How to start?
-    YOu need to download the auxiiliary files (They change the files each year, so I didn't add the files to my github), check that your makefile compile the files correctly by running a random main that print (Hello World) after executing ./loadme.
+    1. YOu need to download the auxiiliary files (They change the files each year, so I didn't add the files to my github), check that your makefile compile the files correctly by running a random main that print (Hello World) after executing ./loadme.
+    2. You may read or may not read the explanation of the task, anyway this explanation is enough to complete the lab.

 ## Used :